 And to make sure your storage work with the rest of your kitchen design, find out how to design a kitchen.

 Before the days of fridges, homes would have a room that was kept cool and well ventilated for storing perishables.
 This larder or pantry would adjoin the kitchen and be fitted out with shelves or perhaps crates for fruit and veg.
 A freestanding, modern pantry allows you to do away with a separate room, but is perfect for storing things like eggs and vegetables that don't need to be kept in the fridge.

 Find one with a versatile storage options such as racks for spices and condiments, drawers and baskets for potatoes and onions, and some shelves for miscellaneous store cupboard items.
-They often have enough room inside for hiding away appliances too – many people use theirs to create a tidy hot drinks station with their coffee machine and mugs in one place.
+They often have enough room inside for hiding away appliances too – many people use theirs to create a tidy hot drinks station with their coffee machine (see our best buys) and mugs in one place.

-This tidy, Shaker-style larder is by Naked Kitchens (Raynham kitchen).
+This tidy, Shaker-style larder is by Naked Kitchens.
 It features shallow racks in the doors and a mixture of shelves and drawers inside.
 Price on request.